Verifying accessories in iOS and iPadOS

 The Made for iPhone, iPad, and iPod touch (MFi) licensing program provides vetted accessory manufacturers access to the iPod Accessories Protocol (iAP) and the necessary supporting hardware components.

-When an MFi accessory communicates with an iOS or iPadOS device using a Lightning connector or through Bluetooth, the device asks the accessory to prove it’s been authorized by Apple by responding with an Apple-provided certificate, which is verified by the device.
+When an MFi accessory communicates with an iOS or iPadOS device using a Lightning or USB-C connector or through Bluetooth, the device asks the accessory to prove it’s been authorized by Apple by responding with an Apple-provided certificate, which is verified by the device.
 The device then sends a challenge, which the accessory must answer with a signed response.
 This process is entirely handled by a custom integrated circuit (IC) that Apple provides to approved accessory manufacturers and is transparent to the accessory itself.

 AirPlay also uses the authentication IC to verify that receivers have been approved by Apple.
 AirPlay audio and CarPlay video streams use the MFi-SAP (Secure Association Protocol), which encrypts communication between the accessory and device using AES128 in counter (CTR) mode.
 Ephemeral keys are exchanged using ECDH key exchange (Curve25519) and signed using the authentication IC’s 1024-bit RSA key as part of the Station-to-Station (STS) protocol.